droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 If the players intervene, Alenka, Kolyan, and Ireena receive them with unfamiliarity and surprise, though Alenka is suspicious that they may be spies for “the Devil Strahd."
 (If Ismark’s name is mentioned, Ireena and Kolyan are reassured, though Alenka spits on the ground and quietly cursed “Ismark the Lesser" under her breath.)

+The players have one round of conversations (one turn each) in which they should earn the number of Victory points equal to the number of members in the party.

-The players can disperse the mob by making a reasonable argument and succeeding on a DC 10 Charisma (Persuasion) check, made with advantage if the players inquire into Alenka’s missing family members and show her sympathy.
-The players can also disperse the mob by brandishing their weapons or magic and succeeding on a DC 10 Charisma (Intimidation) check, made with advantage if they mention their recent battles in Death House.
+They can disperse the mob by making a reasonable argument and succeeding on a DC 18 Diplomacy check or DC 16 Diplomacy check if the players inquire into Alenka’s missing family members and show her sympathy.
+The players can also disperse the mob by brandishing their weapons or magic and succeeding on a DC 18 Intimidation check or DC 16 Intimidation check, if they mention their recent battles in Death House.

+Allow other skill checks if they feel appropriate but increase it to DC 20 or even DC 23 if it feels particularly hard.

 If the players appear ready to attack the mob unprovoked, Kolyan pleads for them to avoid violence.
 “They’re confused," he says hoarsely, “but they’re Barovians, all the same."